ThGaskin/NeuralABM/README.md

 ### Installation on Windows

-On Windows systems, you must use the Windows development branch of utopya; after completing the step above, run:
+On Windows systems, you must use the Windows development branch of utopya; after completing the steps above, run:

 ```commandline
 pip uninstall utopya